 Global trends in merger control enforcement

-- Antitrust intervention targeted life sciences and transport sectors but the global focus was on digital.
+- Antitrust intervention targeted life sciences, energy and transport sectors but not (yet) tech

 Global trends in merger control enforcement – 2019 year in review

 Global trends in merger control enforcement – 2018 year in review

 Global trends in merger control enforcement – 2017 year in review

 Follow our Antitrust Twitter account for global perspectives and local insights on antitrust and regulation.